-Dr. Amanda L. Thayer is an Assistant Professor of Industrial/Organizational Psychology at the Florida Institute of Technology.
-She is also Secretary for the Interdisciplinary Network for Group Research (INGRoup), Chair of the Scientific Affairs Committee for the Society for Industrial and Organizational Psychology (SIOP), a Consortium Senior Research Fellow for the U.S. Army Research Institute, and serves on the Editorial Boards for the Journal of Business and Psychology and Group & Organization Management.
+Dr. Amanda L. Thayer is an Associate Professor of Industrial/Organizational Psychology at Florida Tech, as well as the Director of Growth and Development and Portfolio Manager for Teams Research at Florida Tech’s Institute for Culture, Collaboration, and Management (ICCM).
+She has also served as Secretary for the Interdisciplinary Network for Group Research (INGRoup), Chair of the Scientific Affairs Committee for the Society for Industrial and Organizational Psychology (SIOP), a Consortium Senior Research Fellow for the U.S. Army Research Institute, and on the Editorial Boards for the Journal of Business and Psychology and Group & Organization Management.
 Dr. Thayer completed her doctorate at the University of Central Florida (UCF) in 2015.
-To date, she has secured $6 million in external funding and has played an integral role in several interdisciplinary research efforts that have produced more than 50 publications and conference presentations, including outlets such as American Psychologist, Human Resource Management Review, and Organizational Psychology Review, among others.
-She has conducted lab- and field-based research for government agencies, the military, and industry, including leadership of several externally-funded research projects.
-Her research is focused on facilitating teamwork and collaboration across a variety of contexts, including military units, NASA crews, volunteer non-profit teams, and virtual teams, among others.
-Dr. Thayer’s current research is focused on team selection, staffing, and composition; trust development, violation, and repair; team cohesion; team adaptation and resilience; and measurement and methodologies for studying interpersonal relationships and team- and system-level dynamics.
+Her research on teams and collaboration has produced more than 85 publications, invited talks, and national and international conference presentations, including outlets such as American Psychologist, Human Resource Management Review, and Organizational Psychology Review, among others.
+Dr. Thayer’s current research is focused on team selection, staffing, and composition; trust violation and repair; team cohesion, adaptation, and resilience; neurodiversity in teams; and measurement and methodologies for studying interpersonal relationships and team- and system-level dynamics.
+Her research spans across a variety of contexts, including military units, NASA crews, volunteer non-profit teams, human-agent teams, and virtual teams, among others.
+To date, she has secured over $7 million in external funding from partners such as the U.S. Army Research Institute (ARI), NASA, and the Air Force Office of Scientific Research (AFOSR).
+Her current funded research efforts include a large cooperative agreement with ARI aimed at developing a novel experimental paradigm and unobtrusive measurement toolkit for assessing teamwork and team performance, as well as an interdisciplinary effort funded by AFOSR to investigate trust violation and repair in human-agent teams.

 - Ph.D., Industrial/Organizational Psychology, University of Central Florida, 2015